-Ryan Wright begins his third year as an assistant baseball coach in 2018-19.
+Ryan Wright begins his fourth year as an assistant baseball coach in 2019-20.

 MSUB won a school record 33 games in 2018, and claimed its third GNAC regular-season title in the last four years with Wright’s assistance.
 For the second straight season, the team broke the school record for home runs, this time also topping the GNAC single-season mark with an incredible 78 on the year.
 MSUB’s offense also broke the GNAC single-season record for runs per game with 8.41, and topped the GNAC record for team slugging percentage at .536.